allen880117/NCTU-compiler-f19-hw3/README.md

 **2. Actions for Setting Locations**

+Before providing action in your `lex` file, you have to put `%locations` in your `yacc` file, so that `bison` can generate the header with the extern variable `yylloc` for further usage.

-You should provide an action to set the location of each token by defining the macro `YY_USER_ACTION` in `lex`.
+You should then provide an action to set the location of each token by defining the macro `YY_USER_ACTION` in `lex`.
 It is always executed before the action of the matched token rule.

 Here is the definition of the macro `YY_USER_ACTION`: